Merritt-Woodwork/merrittwoodwork.com/src/_german/german-index.md

 next:
   name: portfolio
   link: /portfolio/
-title: Home
 description: ZEITGEMÄSSE UND MASSGEFERTIGTE HOLZ- UND SCHREINERARBEITEN.
 _comments:
   video: set the video source and text
   placeholder_image: a still from the video source
-  next: the'next' link
+  next: "the'next' link"
-  name: the text of the 'next' link
+  name: "the text of the 'next' link"
-  link: where the 'next' link takes you
+  link: "where the 'next' link takes you"
-  title: for meta property='og:title'
+  title: "for meta property='og:title'"
-  description: (optional) for meta property='og:description'
+  description: "(optional) for meta property='og:description'"
 ---